DerBrunoIR/EbayStatistics/README.md

 A Firefox extension to get market insights for eBay auctions with minimal amount of effort and high flexibility.
 The user collects auction listings from different pages and is able to see statistics about pricing, pricing over time and the relationship between user rating and pricing.
+By selecting only running auctions realtime data can be analyzed.
+By selecting only finished auctions historic data can be analyzed.
 For more details, see section Features.

 # Features